jar398/plotter/README.md

 ## Resource metadata

-There are scripts for copying resource metadata into the graphdb (see `rake --tasks traits:sync_resource_metadata`).
+There is a script for copying resource metadata into the graphdb.
+For example:

+    rake traits:sync_resource_metadata CONF=prod

+ensures that there is a neo4j `Resource` node for every resource known to the production publishing server, and sets the `resource_id`, `name`, `description`, and `repository_id` property of each.

+Normally it won't be necessary to invoke this script since this information is also transferred on a 'publish'.

 ## Dynamic hierarchy